JiguangLi/JiguangLi.github.io/_posts/2019-06-16-Compilation-Failed.md

 title: "Compilation Failed"
 date: 2019-06-16
 ---

+<title>R Package Compilation Failed</title>

  <p>
-   I am currently working on an astrostatistics project, where I need to transcribing a recently published blaze function fitting code written in R to
+   I am currently working on an astrostatistics project, where I need to transcribe recently published blaze function fitting code written in R to
 Python.
 The motivation is that most of the astronomers are big funs of python but do not use much of R. I have never used R before and I joked to my parents that my current work is like to translate German into Chinese.
 "But you don't know any German", they commented, unaware of my over exaggeration.
   </p>

  <p>
-  I had a smooth installation of R and RStudio, but I had problem installing an essential package called "alphahull", which is to used to compute the alpha-shape and alpha-convex hull of a given sample of points in the plane.
+  I had a smooth installation of R and RStudio, but I had problem installing an essential package called "alphahull", which is used to compute the alpha-shape and alpha-convex hull of a given sample of points in the plane.
 To learn more about alpha hull and alpha shape, you can check <a href="https://cran.r-project.org/web/packages/alphahull/index.html"> here </a>.
 It is ususally easy to install a R-package -just type install.packages("pakage_name") in R console.
 However, when I tried to run nstall.packages("alphahull"),